dymmond/edgy/docs/queries/queries.md

     The all as mentioned before it automatically executed by **Edgy** if not provided and it can also be aggregated with other [queryset operations](#returning-querysets).

+!!!
+Tip
+    For flushing the queryset caches instead provide True as argument.
+This mutates the queryset.

 ### Save